MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/package-management.md

 The packages you install using this method do not 'contaminate' the production environment for other users since they are only available in the context of the given R session.
 Those packages remain installed for the lifecycle of the R session.
 You can prolong this lifecycle by saving the session workspace and working directory into a **snapshot** and then recalling the snapshot using its ID later whenever you want access to the workspace, the installed R packages, and the files in the working directory as they were at the time the snapshot was created. @LINK TO VIGNETTE DOC IN MSDN "LEARN MORE ABOUT SNAPSHOTS AND REMOTE EXECUTION"

+**Note:** Once you've sufficiently tested the package(s) as described in this section, you can request that a package be installed across the configuration for all users by the administrator.

 **To install packages within an R session:**

 1. Develop and test your code locally.

 1. Load the `mrsdeploy` package.
    ```
    > library(mrsdeploy)
    ```

 1. Authenticate to create the remote session. @LINK TO VIGNETTE DOC IN MSDN    For example, for Azure Active Directory:
    ```
    > remote_login_aad([AAD_properties])